Star InactiveStar InactiveStar InactiveStar InactiveStar Inactive

 General notes:

-• Lectures are conducted in English;
+• Aldersgate Lecture is conducted in English;

 Of course, and we would encourage you to do so.
 Our Methodist heritage is founded entirely on the teaching of the Bible, with emphasis on discipleship, social justice and outreach.
 These are values which we believe transcend denominational lines.
 We would welcome all visitors and newcomers.